Prices of production: Kliman

 Supporters of the Temporal Single System Interpretation, such as Andrew Kliman, believe that Machover's inequality does not really arise, since, if Marx is read correctly, there is no necessity for the value of total inputs to be equal to the value of total outputs, or for inputs and outputs to be valued simultaneously.

-It is certainly true that transactions can be "simultaneous": buyer and seller can get their money or goods at the same time.
+It is certainly true that transactions can be "simultaneous": buyer and seller can get their money or goods at the same time, in what is known as an "arms-length transaction".
 But the same is not true for production.
 You cannot produce an output before you have got an input, and once you have bought an input, it takes time to produce an output, which becomes an input to the next cycle of production.
 The new output is not reducible to the sum of inputs, because it is a new use-value to which new value has been added by living labor.
-Once the output has been produced and sold, a production price (or a unit cost price) can be fixed "after the fact", but that price is based on the preceding capital outlays which are fixed once the output has been produced, plus a profit mark-up, and usually cannot change later (at least not very significantly, in the ordinary situation).
+Once the output has been produced and sold, a production price (or a unit cost price) can be fixed "after the fact".
+However, such a price is based on the preceding capital outlays which are fixed only after the output has been produced (or once the product is produced and sold), plus the profit mark-up.
+This price usually cannot change later (at least not very significantly, in the ordinary situation).
+This temporal dimension of production is one of the important reasons why most business operations necessarily make use of credit money, as Marx explains in Capital, Vol. 2 when he discusses the turnover of capital.